LightDev777/fcc-timestamp-microservice/README.md

-This is a simple web application that returns the unix timestamp and the natural language of the date.
+<p>This is a simple web application that returns the unix timestamp and the natural language of the date.</p>

 How to Use: